mplumejeau/UnlockMaker/README.md

 $ lcov --capture --directory cmake-build-debug/CMakeFiles/UnlockMakerTestsU.dir/Model --output-file coverage.info
 $ genhtml coverage.info --output-directory cmake-build-debug
 ```
 When running unit tests, you will have lots of error messages in stderr.
 However, it's normal, and it's not a cause of failure of the tests.
 Most of them are error messages about a file impossible to delete, but the reason is this file didn't exist on your computer when you ran the tests.
-There are useful messages for debugging.
+They are useful messages for debugging.

 ## Important warning about images